 Magda (aka The Swallow) is a Parisian kept woman who falls in love with Ruggero (a tenor of course) a naif from the country.
 Ruggero asks his mother for permission to marry Magda which is granted under the assumption that she’s an ok gal – think of La Traviata.
 Magda realizes that this is not going to work and breaks off the affair.
 They’re both very sad about parting.
-Before you write the the plot off as outdated imagine that your son, just graduated from college, wants to marry an HIV positive porn star with tattoos and pierced body parts.
-We’re just as easily shocked as any generation its just takes different jolts to draw it out.
+Before you write the plot off as outdated imagine that your son, just graduated from college, wants to marry an HIV-positive porn star with tattoos and pierced body parts.
+We’re just as easily shocked as any generation it just takes different jolts to draw it out.

 There’s also Magda’s saucy maid Lisette (a high soprano) who has an affair with a second tenor Prunier.
 She borrows her mistress’s clothes and ends up in the same ballroom with her in the second act.
 Here think of Die Fledermaus.
 The first act is in Magda’s house.
 The second at Bullier’s.
 The final act is set in a hotel near Nice.